tedklin/back-to-basics/linux_notebook/01_remarkable.md

 $$\sum_{i=0}^n i^2 = \frac{(n^2+n)(2n+1)}{6}$$

-> *mathjax* / *latex* / general formatting and editing stuff is also on my long list of things to learn. i think i'll get to practice these in upper div ee courses.
+> *mathjax* / *latex* / general formatting and editing stuff is also on my long list of things to learn. i think i'll get to practice these in cs70 and other upper-div ee courses. and yes i know it doesn't render on github :(

-- i also didn't know you could specify language for blocks of code (oops):
+- i also didn't know you could specify language for blocks of code (?):

 ~~~java
 public static void main (String[] args) {